 The University does not tolerate sexual misconduct or abuse, such as sexual assault, rape, or any other forms of nonconsensual sexual activity.
 Sexual misconduct in any form violates the Student Code of Conduct, University policies (AD85 and AD91), and may violate federal and state laws.
 Violations are subject to disciplinary sanctions through the Office of Student Conduct and/or those outlined in applicable University policies (please refer to Policy AD85 Title IX Sexual Harassment and Policy AD91 Discrimination and Harassment and Related Inappropriate Conduct).
-Penn State's Office of Sexual Misconduct Prevention and Response website is also intended to provide assistance in obtaining information and identifying resources for anyone who becomes aware of or have experienced sexual harassment and assault at http:// titleix.psu.edu/.
+Penn State's Office of

+Sexual Misconduct Prevention and Response website is also intended to provide assistance in obtaining information and identifying resources for anyone who becomes aware of or have experienced sexual harassment and assault at http:// titleix.psu.edu/.

 - A Victim Resource Officer (VRO) is available to all victims of crimes.
-The VRO will provide support and guidance to victims and enable them to receive advocacy, information, and assistance both judicially and academically. - On-campus, confidential counseling services are available to students through Counseling and Psychological Services (CAPS) and the Gender Equity - "Trauma Drop" is a special procedure that may enable a victim of sexual assault, dating violence, domestic

-- violence, stalking, or other life traumas to retroactively withdraw from a semester. - The University may assist victims with student financial aid assistance and/or visa/immigration assistance if requested and to the extent they are reasonably available. - Penn State Safe & Aware is an online module about alcohol and sexual misconduct.
-The sexual misconduct section in the module educates students about relationship violence, sexual assault, stalking, and sexual harassment.
-All incoming first-year students who are 21 and under are required to complete the alcohol and sexual misconduct content in the module.
-All incoming first-year students, regardless of age, are required to complete the sexual misconduct content. - All new employees are required to complete the "Understanding Title IX at Penn State" online training module.
+The VRO will provide support and guidance to victims and enable them to receive advocacy, information, and assistance both judicially and academically. - On-campus, confidential counseling services are available to students through Counseling and Psychological Services (CAPS) and the Gender Equity Center. - "Trauma Drop" is a special procedure that may enable a victim of sexual assault, dating violence, domestic violence, stalking, or other life traumas to retroactively withdraw from a semester. - The University may assist victims with student financial aid assistance and/or visa/immigration assistance if requested and to the extent they are reasonably available. - All new employees are required to complete the "Understanding Title IX at Penn State" online training module.
 The training module has been designed to ensure that all Penn State employees, graduate assistants, and those with graduate fellowships understand the applicable laws and University policies related to issues of sexual and/or gender-based harassment and misconduct, are cognizant of their responsibilities to report such incidents to the University's Title IX Coordinator, and are aware of how to make a report, if the need should arise.